Duran914/test-framework/README.md

 * Knowledge of HTML, CSS and Javascript.
 * Python 3 knowledge is helpful but NOT necessary, any programming language with basic knowledge such as arrays, objects, arguemnts and parameters will do.
-* Intermediate knowledge of traversing the DOM, CSS selectors, and XPATH.
+* Strong knowledge of traversing the DOM, CSS selectors, and XPATH.
 * Knowledge of navigating a browser console.
 * Comfortable working in a terminal or windows cmd enviroment.